 Construction Debris, Drywall, Lumber Acceptance

-Construction sites regularly fill our roll-off with mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-Everything is sorted at the Ontario transfer station—maximizing recovery before landfill disposal.
-Contractors on recurring projects coordinate commercial recurring hauling agreements to stay efficient.
-We suggest following EPA construction debris recycling guidance for your next container site setup.
+Our heavy duty roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+Material is sorted at the Ontario transfer station to maximize recovery — contractors on active jobs often set up commercial recurring hauling agreements to keep sites clear, while we follow EPA construction debris recycling guidance for every load.

 • Framing lumber and offcuts